OkciD/PC_Building_Simulator/cocos2d/docs/CODING_STYLE.md

 * There are no spaces around the period or arrow when accessing a member.
 * Pointer operators have no space after the * or &.

-When declaring a pointer variable or argument, you may place the asterisk adjacent to either the type or to the variable name:
+When declaring a pointer variable or argument, you may position the asterisk adjacent to either the type or to the variable name:

 ```cpp
 // These are fine, space preceding.